 User and health data can be used to curb the spread of diseases.
 AI specialists are working to use data to predict and mitigate not only corona, but also other contagious diseases.
 This is already happening extensively in China and South Korea, where a health certificate must be provided when using public transport via QR code.

 Researchers in the USA are also beginning to develop similar apps, such as the open source project CoEpi or the Private kit the one with.
-The tracking of vacant hospital beds is also interesting, as is already being made possible by a US data platform, Definitive Healthcare in partnership with Esri.
+The tracking of vacant hospital beds is also interesting, as a US data platform, Definitive Healthcare in partnership with Esri, is already making possible.
 The health sector could experience urgently needed relief through the use of user and health data.
-It goes without saying that it is essential to maintain user privacy.
+It goes without saying that the protection of user privacy is essential.

 3. The e-commerce sector is booming

 Although and because stores cannot open, customers shop online.
 The Retail sector is particularly badly affected by the crisis.
 And those who have previously closed themselves to online trading are now being instructed otherwise.
 From clothing to hygiene products to food, the e-commerce sector is booming.
 Smaller businesses in particular should take the plunge and offer their products online to protect themselves against crises.
 New target groups can also be opened up in this way.
 For example, many restaurants now offer ordering and delivery services online or small local shops without the possibility of e-commerce, join forces on community platforms to continue advertising their goods.

 4. Remote tools such as Slack and Zoom are becoming indispensable

 Working from the home office has impressively demonstrated how important tools are for collaborative remote working.
 Access to the Zoom video conferencing software, for example, has increased massively.
 Zoom is not only used in companies, but also in leisure time for the virtual dinner party or the online yoga course.
 Slack and Google Hangouts are also experiencing a renaissance.
 Companies should use the Corona crisis to permanently replace outdated communication channels with more modern solutions.

 COVID-XNUMX sets new digitalization priorities